 Take your butter and cream cheese out of the refrigerator and bring them to room temperature.

-The mixture of butter and cream cheese is first whipped together on high speed.
-Then add in the dulce de leche, vanilla and cream.
+The mixture of butter and cream cheese is first whipped together at high speed.
+Then add in the dulce de leche, vanilla, and cream.

-The powdered sugar is added at low speed.
-If you have ever tried to add powdered sugar or icing sugar at a high speed you will soon figure out it is impossible as most of it will be on you, the counter and the floor.
+The powdered sugar is added at a low speed.
+If you have ever tried to add powdered sugar or icing sugar at a high speed you will soon figure out it is impossible as most of it will be on you, the counter, and the floor.